-The District will put out a Skylert message to announce to all parents that there is a fire in the school, all students and staff have been safely vacated, and that students are being held and can be picked up by parents at the high school gym, the elementary school multipurpose room, Faith Lutheran Church (formerly St. Paul's Church), or the United Church of Christ.
+The District will put out a Skylert message to announce to all parents/guardians that there is a fire in the school, all students and staff have been safely vacated, and that students can be picked up from the holding area.
+MS/HS will be at St. Mary's/St. Paul's Catholic Church and the elementary will be at the United Church of Christ